Nik4Furi/urlShortener_api/README.md

 ## <h2 id="features">Features </h2>

 - Delete any urls data which is 24 hours old
-- Use Components to build these app
+- Use Error-Handling techniques to handle errors or server requests
-- Use <a href="https://en.wikipedia.org/wiki/Model-view-controller" target="_blank" rel="noopener noreferrer"></a>MVC Architecture</a> to controlling accured in project.
+- Use <a href="https://en.wikipedia.org/wiki/Model-view-controller" target="_blank" rel="noopener noreferrer">MVC Architecture</a> to controlling accured in project.

 <a href="#urlShortener_api">Go Home </a>